- The DOJ stresses how critical it is to evidence program effectiveness

 - Effectiveness relates to the outcome of a process, not the process itself

-The Department of Justice (DOJ) recently released an update to its guidance on the Evaluation of Corporate Compliance Programs (2020 Guidance).
+The Department of Justice (DOJ) recently released an update to its guidance on the Evaluation of Corporate Compliance Programs (referred to as “2020 Guidance”).
 It notes that to be effective, a compliance program must be regularly reviewed and enhanced which includes adequately addressing ever-changing risks.
-Based on the new 2020 Guidance, the DOJ will scrutinize whether a company engages in periodic “auditing of the compliance program to assure its effectiveness.”
+Based on the new 2020 Guidance, the DOJ will scrutinize whether a company engages in periodic auditing of the compliance program to assure its effectiveness.

 By definition, an audit is an examination performed by parties independent of the function being reviewed.
-The DOJ’s goal is to determine whether the compliance program is a “paper program” or one that is fully “implemented, reviewed, and revised, as appropriate, in an effective manner.”
+The DOJ’s goal is to determine whether the compliance program is a paper program or one that is fully implemented, reviewed, and revised, as appropriate, in an effective manner.
 Regular, rigorous, and consistent independent review of compliance programs is now the expectation.
-All of this supports the need for periodic independent evaluations that include independent parties and that are in addition to the internal ongoing monitoring conducted by the organization’s Chief Compliance Officer.
+All of this supports the need for periodic independent evaluations that include independent parties and that are in addition to the ongoing internal monitoring conducted by the organization’s Chief Compliance Officer.
 Periodic evaluations by experts external to the organization are needed to verify proper ongoing monitoring of the program and validate that goals and objectives are being met.
-This expectation has been reinforced repeatedly, not only by the DOJ, but also the Department of Health and Human Services (HHS) Office of Inspector General (OIG).
+This expectation has been reinforced repeatedly, not only by the DOJ, but also the Department of Health and Human Services Office of Inspector General (OIG).
 The OIG now includes, in its Corporate Integrity Agreements, mandates for Boards to engage compliance experts to advise on the organization’s compliance program and personally certify the program’s effectiveness.